On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Generalized Monge-Amp e re Equation on Almost K a hler Manifolds

-It is well known that Monge-Amp\`{e}re equations form an important class of fully nonlinear PDEs and are deeply related to many areas of analysis and geometry (see \cite{FWW,Yau1}).
-The solvability of the Monge-Amp\`{e}re equation has been studied extensively.
-There are many existence, uniqueness and regularity results of the Monge-Amp\`{e}re equation under different conditions.
-We refer the reader to Tosatti-Weinkove \cite{ToWe}, Chu-Tosatti-Weinkove \cite{CTW}, Demailly-Pali \cite{DP}, Pli\'{s} \cite{Pli}, Zhang-Zhang \cite{ZZ} and other references.
-As done in almost K\"{a}hler surface in Wang-Zhang-Zheng-Zhu \cite{WZZ}, we can similarly define a generalized Monge-Amp\`{e}re equation on $(M,g,\omega,J)$,
+It is well known that Monge-Amp\`{e}re equations are a class of important fully nonlinear equations profoundly related to many fields of analysis and geometry (see \cite{FWW,Yau1}).
+The solution of the Monge-Amp\`{e}re equation has been studied extensively.
+There are many existence, uniqueness and regularity results of the Monge-Amp\`{e}re equation under different conditions and we refer the reader to Tosatti-Weinkove \cite{ToWe}, Chu-Tosatti-Weinkove \cite{CTW}, Demailly-Pali \cite{DP}, Pli\'{s} \cite{Pli}, Zhang-Zhang \cite{ZZ} and others.
+As done in almost K\"{a}hler surface in Wang-Zhang-Zheng-Zhu \cite{WZZ}, we can define a generalized Monge-Amp\`{e}re equation on $(M^{2n},\omega,J,g)$,